LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Method

 where $h$, $w$, $l$ denote the index of $H$, $W$, $L$.

-\textbf{Relation to previous representations}. \ac{lari} is a general geometric model that can represent unseen geometry.
-Compared to existing geometric representations, it exhibits \textit{all} the following properties: \begin{itemize} \item \textit{Completeness}: It models both visible and unseen geometry from a single image, extending the reasoning ability beyond visible surface representations~\cite{hu2024metric3d,bochkovskii2024depth,wang2024dust3r}. \item \textit{Support for single feed-forward pass}: It is designed to support inference of all ray intersections by a single feed-forward pass, avoiding the time-consuming NeRF-based/grid-based dense sampling~\cite{li2024know, wimbauer2023behind,yu2021pixelnerf,xiang2024structured} and depth-based iterations~\cite{li2024amodal,yu2024wonderworld,wang2025continuous} with additional manually-crafted virtual poses/masks. \item \textit{Compactness}: It represents only intersection points between ray and surfaces, circumventing modeling the large, empty space as in NeRF~\cite{li2024know,yu2021pixelnerf} and prevailing generative approaches~\cite{xian2020structure,huang2025spar3d,wang2024slice3d}, enabling the potential to reason about large-scale scenes. \item \textit{View-aligned predictions}: It predicts 3D point clouds in the camera coordinate system, eliminating the computation-intensive or parameter-sensitive point cloud registration in many generative methods~\cite{huang2025spar3d,xu2024instantmesh,xiang2024structured}.
-This setting also aligns well with real-world applications, where the scan-camera coordinate transformations are usually known. \end{itemize}
+\textbf{Relation to previous representations}. \ac{lari} can act as a general geometric model that augments existing representations with the following advantages: (1) \textit{Completeness}: It models both visible and unseen geometry from a single image, extending the reasoning capacity of depth-based representations~\citep{hu2024metric3d,bochkovskii2024depth,wang2024dust3r}.
+(2) \textit{Support for single feed-forward pass}: It inferences of all ray intersections in a single feed-forward pass, avoiding the time-consuming NeRF-based/grid-based dense sampling~\citep{li2024know, wimbauer2023behind,yu2021pixelnerf,xiang2024structured}, or mask/pose-based queries iterations~\citep{li2024amodal,yu2024wonderworld,duisterhof2025rayst3r, wang2025continuous}.
+(3) \textit{Compactness}: It only involves intersection points between ray and surfaces, circumventing modeling the large freespace as in NeRF~\citep{li2024know,yu2021pixelnerf}, occupancy models~\citep{wang2023openoccupancy,tong2023scene}, and many generative approaches~\citep{xian2020structure,huang2025spar3d,wang2024slice3d}.
+(4) \textit{View-aligned predictions}: It predicts 3D point clouds in the camera coordinate system, like depth scanners, eliminating further post-processing steps to align 3D with the image and simplifying downstream applications.

-\textbf{Overview.} As shown in Fig.~\ref{fig:overview} (\textit{right}), the input image is sent to the \ac{lari} map prediction network for intersection point prediction (Sec.~\ref{sec:lari_net}).
+\textbf{Overview.} As shown in Fig.~\ref{fig:overview} (\textit{Right}), the input image is sent to the \ac{lari} map prediction network for intersection point prediction (Sec.~\ref{sec:lari_net}).
 To reconstruct only areas with valid ray intersections, we estimate the valid intersection mask by predicting the ray stopping index (Sec.~\ref{sec:lari_mask}).
-As there is no data currently available for this task, we construct a complete pipeline to create training data by combining synthetic 3D assets~\cite{deitke2023objaverse,fu20213d}, real-world scans~\cite{yeshwanth2023scannet++}, and graphics engines~\cite{ravi2020accelerating} with specialized data-cleaning strategies (Sec.~\ref{sec:lari_data}).
+Considering the lack of proper datasets to train and evaluate this task, we construct a complete annotation pipeline to construct data from 5 datasets, including synthetic 3D assets~\citep{deitke2023objaverse,fu20213d} and real-world scans~\citep{yeshwanth2023scannet++}, using graphics engines~\citep{ravi2020accelerating}~\ref{sec:lari_data}.